 Starting in Vol. 34 (2023), common names should be followed by their scientific name NOT IN PARENTHESIS in full the first time it is cited e.g. Dwarf Cuckoo Coccycua pumila.
 After first mention, the first letter of the genus should be used e.g. C. pumila.

 PLEASE NOTE, STARTING IN VOL 34 (2023) AND FOLLOWING THE INTERNATIONAL CODE OF ZOOLOGICAL NOMENCLATURE (ICZN), SCIENTIFIC NAMES WILL NOT BE ENCLOSED IN PARENTHESIS, e.g. Cacicus cela Linné 1758.

-All references or citations (except for papers in preparation) referred to in the text, tables and figure legends must be listed at the end of the text under the heading “REFERENCES”.
-Verify all bibliographic references with original sources, especially for author names, titles, years, journal titles, volume and page numbers, accents, spelling in language other than English.
+All references or citations (except for papers in preparation) referred to in the text, tables, and figure legends must be listed at the end of the text under the heading “REFERENCES”.
+Verify all bibliographic references with original sources, especially for author names, titles, years, journal titles, volume and page numbers, accents, and spelling in a language other than English.
 All references must be referred to in the text, tables, figure captions, etc. Documents in preparation are only mentioned as “in prep.” in the text, and do not appear in the reference list.
 We recommend using a reference manager (Mendeley, EndNote, etc.) to format references.